 QR code technology makes it easy for merchants to either provide a QR code or scan a user’s code, depending on process preference and data connectivity.
 For the merchant, this can eliminate the cost of a POS system and the fees associated with accepting credit cards.
 For the user, this means less friction and more convenience, leading to increased conversions for the merchant.

 Fraudsters look for any advantage

-Unfortunately it is not only retailers and consumers who have their eye on contactless payments, so do fraudsters.
+Unfortunately, it is not only retailers and consumers who have their eye on contactless payments, but so do fraudsters.

 Fraud prevention for QR Code Contactless Payments

-To help protect consumers we announced today the Incognia frictionless fraud prevention solution for contactless payments that uses our location behavioral biometrics platform.
-Incognia’s frictionless QR code contact payments fraud detection solution is designed to protect in-store, remote and P2P QR code contactless payments.
+To help protect consumers we announced today the Incognia frictionless fraud prevention solution for contactless payments that use our location behavioral biometrics platform.
+Incognia’s frictionless QR code contact payments fraud detection solution is designed to protect in-store, remote, and P2P QR code contactless payments.

-The Incognia solution is integrated as a mobile SDK within retailer’s iOS and Android mobile apps, and offers highly precise location intelligence from network signals and on-devices sensors that enables real-time verification of user’s location behavior.
-Using Incognia, companies are able to detect and prevent the most commonly known attacks in QR code payments: account takeovers, fake accounts and fake QR codes.
-Incognia checks, in real time, whether a user is transacting from a trusted location (based on their historical behavior) and if the scanned QR code is indeed linked to that specific merchant location.
+The Incognia solution is integrated as a mobile SDK within retailer’s iOS and Android mobile apps and offers highly precise location intelligence from network signals and on-device sensors that enables real-time verification of user’s location behavior.
+Using Incognia, companies are able to detect and prevent the most commonly known attacks in QR code payments: account takeovers, fake accounts, and fake QR codes.
+Incognia checks, in real-time, whether a user is transacting from a trusted location (based on their historical behavior) and if the scanned QR code is indeed linked to that specific merchant location.
 Solution Brie

 While the rapid shift to contactless payments in the US was precipitated by a global pandemic the indicators are that the benefits to consumers will make this a permanent shift.
 Retailers who move quickly to adopt this form of payment will not only seize the current market opportunities but be poised for success long term.